carp-sushi/gsd/README.md

 ## Get Stuff Done

-Learning me some Servant and Persistent for great good!
+__Goal__ – Use Servant and Persistent to create a basic http/json web-service.